albertkjoller/QuotesNMovies/index.md

 <img src="./assets/images/movie.png" width="200" />

 So in general, the total income of a movie can to some extend be described by the total amount of quotes portraying the movie.
 But couldn't it also be the case that content of quotes has a say in describing Box Office sales?
-One way to look at content of quotes is by analyzing the sentiment of quotes - are they exåressing a positive or negative opinion on the movie they concern?
+One way to look at content of quotes is by analyzing the sentiment of quotes - are they expressing a positive or negative opinion on the movie they concern?

 <img src="./assets/images/movie.png" width="200" />